MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

    As a first step, try updating to Visual Studio Code 1.30 or later, and [turning on network proxy support](https://code.visualstudio.com/updates/v1_30#_network-proxy-support-for-extensions) .

    If turning on network proxy support doesn't work for you, check the corresponding [github issue](https://github.com/MicrosoftDocs/intellicode/issues/4) and let us know more.
+- If you're a Java user experiencing the  error message **java.security.InvalidKeyException: Illegal key size**, check to make sure you're using Java 8 Update 151 or later.
 - Is there an actionable message that helps?

 If you're still facing a problem, look through the [existing issues](https://github.com/MicrosoftDocs/intellicode/issues) or open a new one.